 There is nothing as beautiful as a well-designed tile wall.
-Tile walls are normally found in bathrooms or the splash guards of kitchen cabinets.
-Yet, they can be used decoratively anywhere you want to tile a wall.
+These are normally found in bathrooms or the splash guards of kitchen cabinets.
+However, they can also be used decoratively anywhere.
 Although the idea of installing a tile wall on your own may be daunting, the process is relatively simple when broken down into steps.

 1. Take your measurements.
 In order to make sure you get the exact number of tiles for your location, you need to take precise measurements of the area of wall you’ll be tiling.
 To find the area of your wall, multiple the ‘length x width’; divide this number by the size of the tiles you are using in order to determine how many to purchase.

 Keep in mind that when you purchase your tile, it is best to buy a bit extra rather than too little.

 2. Prepare your walls.
 Just like tiling the floor, you must prepare your walls to be tiled.
 Start by washing down the walls with soap and water, and wait for them to air-dry completely.
 Takedown any wallpaper, sand-down glossy walls, and patch any holes that might be present.
 If you’re tiling in a bathroom or on a wall that comes into regular contact with water, you’ll need to put a backing of cement fiberboard on the wall to protect it.

 3. Select a pattern for your tile.
 When placing your tile on the wall, you will do so in a pattern.
 You can test each style of pattern out by laying your tiles out flat on the floor.
 There are two general patterns that people choose to use for tiling walls:

 Jack-on-Jack Pattern: this pattern involves rows of tiles lined up like a checkerboard.
 Every other tile is the same color, but the rows and columns are aligned.
 This is the easiest pattern to accomplish.